wso2/docs-is/en/docs/learn/forced-password-reset.md

     claim to **true** for the relevant users.
 To do this, follow the steps explained later in this page under [Invoke Admin Force Password Reset](#invoke-admin-force-password-reset).
-7. Log out of the [user portal](https://localhost:9443/user-portal) and attempt to log in again as the user you created above, "Tom".
+7. Log out of the [user portal](https://localhost:9443/user-portal) and attempt to log in again as the user you created above, "alex".
 The log in attempt will fail.
 8. Log in again to the management console as the admin user and check Tom's user profile.
 You will see that there is now a code value in